Azure/commercial-marketplace-data-offer-accelerator/README.md

 # Azure Data Marketplace - Proof of Concept

+The documentation for this project is currently under development.

 **This project is currently in proof-of-concept stage.**

 This PoC enables selling and purchasing of raw data within the Azure Marketplace.